marcokebede/my-cybersecurity-work/eternalblue-ms17-010/README.md

-# EternalBlue MS17-010 Exploit Lab
+# EternalBlue MS17-010 Lab Writeup

 ### Lab Summary
 This lab demonstrates exploitation of the MS17-010 SMB vulnerability (EternalBlue) on a Windows 7 system, gaining a remote shell and upgrading it to a Meterpreter session.